 Topical salicylic acid is pregnancy-safe, according to the American College of Obstetrics and Gynecologists.
 But more research is needed to determine if there are any adverse risks to the developing baby-to-be.

-Prescription salicylic acid is related to aspirin, so taking the oral form of this medication isn’t advised during pregnancy. have shown that taking oral salicylic acid during late pregnancy can increase the risk for intracranial bleeding.
+Prescription salicylic acid is related to aspirin, so taking the oral form of this medication isn’t advised during pregnancy.

 Talk to your doctor about the risks of taking this oral skin medication during pregnancy and while breastfeeding.
 They may be able to recommend a safer alternative.